coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

       | All

-   Opens proof mode, declaring the set of section variables (see :ref:`gallina-assumptions`) used by the proof.
+   Opens proof mode, declaring the set of :ref:`section <section-mechanism>` variables (see :ref:`gallina-assumptions`) used by the proof.
-   At :cmd:`Qed` time, the
+   These :ref:`proof annotations <proof-annotations>` are useful to enable asynchronous processing of proofs.
+This :ref:`example <example-print-using>` shows how they work.
-   system verifies that the set of section variables used in the proof is a subset of the declared one.
+   The :cmd:`Qed` command verifies that the set of section variables used in the proof is a subset of the declared ones.

    The set of declared variables is closed under type dependency.
 For example, if ``T`` is a variable and ``a`` is a variable of type